Welcome to Academy of Aviation's Accelerated Career Pilot Program.

 Like we say in our blogs and our website pages, do your research and PLEASE ask why all of these things matter in the flight training industry, and how the above points can benefit you as a student pilot.
 Ask one of our admissions reps about anything at all.
 We'll talk to you and try to give you the most qualified answers to your flight training questions, even if you decide to go elsewhere.
 We are all human, and we genuinely care about safety, quality and success in the aviation industry.
 As a relatively smaller school compared to our competition, we pride ourselves in our ability to provide passionate and talented CFIs for every student, with strict oversight of the quality of our flight instruction.

 Program In Focus:

-Academy of Aviation's Career Pilot Program provides you with training, resources and airline partnerships which are fundamental to becoming a professional pilot, flying for a major airline or piloting an aircraft in any alternative type of aviation career.
-Complete this program in 6 to 8 months (from zero experience/time) and start flying as an airline pilot in 1.5 to 2 years.
+Academy of Aviation's Accelerated Career Pilot Program provides you with training, resources and airline partnerships which are fundamental to becoming a professional pilot, flying for a major airline or piloting an aircraft in any alternative type of aviation career (some ideas here...).
+Complete this program in as little as 5 months from zero experience/time.

-the Shortest Time Frame (6-8 months: full time flying + priority scheduling.)
+- Fixed Cost in truly the Shortest Time Frame (5 months: full time flying + priority scheduling.)

 Your steps to go from Zero Experience to Career Pilot:

 Training BeginsWith career-oriented training from the very first day, you can graduate from the Accelerated Career Pilot Program in 5 months (from zero time), earning your Commercial Multi-Engine pilot certificate with Certificated Flight Instructor - CFI CFII MEI.